 In this context, the term "haircut" refers to the amount of markdown or trimming on Greek debt that debtor banks and others agreed to accept in order to ease the Greek financial crisis and to prevent or soften other financial problems for the beleaguered European Union.

-The troika's power peaked during 2012 when it seemed possible that Greece might still exit the European Union, but they are still a powerful presence making many decisions affecting Greece's financial situation.
+The troika's power peaked in 2012 when it seemed possible that Greece might still exit the European Union, but they are still a powerful presence making many decisions affecting Greece's financial situation.

 The 2016 Bailout